kiidfreak/CTF-Writeups/README.md

 # CTF-Writeups
-Some of cybertalents and other CTF walk-throughs from your Nairobian.
+Some of cybertalents and other CTF write-ups
+Updates as soon as I'm done